Jeffrey Epstein Is An ‘Intellectual Impostor,’ Says Science Author Steven Pinker

 “I have had no contact with, relationship with, affiliation with or funding from Epstein,” he said.
 “I unequivocally condemn his abhorrent actions involving minors.”

-And although Epstein claimed to have sponsored the M.I.T. mathematician and geneticist Eric S. Lander, a spokesperson for Lander denied the claim.
+Although Epstein claimed to have sponsored the M.I.T. mathematician and geneticist Eric S. Lander, a spokesperson for Lander denied the claim.

 “Mr. Epstein appears to have made up lots of things, and this seems to be among them.”